NOW AVAILABLE: Guelph real estate market sales Oct 1-15 2025

 Note: this is a bi-weekly post that updates on the sales within the Guelph real estate market.
 Subscribe to our YouTube Channel here or listen to our Podcast version on Apple Podcasts or Spotify

-The first half of 2025 wasn’t the market you’d expect.
+We’re nine months into 2025 and perhaps this wasn’t the market you’d expect.
 Starting with more snow, tariff talk, uncertainty and interest rate cuts made it a polarizing period.
 Either you were a buyer and it worked, or you were a seller and it worked.
 But, not everyone was pleased with the results in the Guelph real estate market.
-Then:

 March: unit sales (the number of houses sold) were -17% vs 2024